michaelfinch/traffic-istio-workshop/docs/index.md

 * Use [kind](https://kind.sigs.k8s.io/) to install a kubernetes cluster locally.
 * Install [Istio](https://istio.io/) within a kubernetes cluster.
 * Use [Helm](https://helm.sh/) charts to create and manage Istio resources.
-* Use [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) to easily apply Helm charts.
+* Use [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) to apply Helm charts from a web UI.

 You will complete a series of exercises that build upon one another and have you:
 * Send traffic between two kubernetes services.